You can take an admissions test in the years before submitting your UCAS application or as a challenge but there are a few things to check beforehand.

 If you take an admissions test before applying to university or as a challenge, you will be responsible for providing the result to any institutions later on, as we will be unable to do this on your behalf.

-Please note, for NSAA, ENGAA, TSA, TSA Section 1, and MAT results will only be issued to candidates if the university they have applied to requires them to take the test.
+Please note, for NSAA, ENGAA, TSA, and TSA Section 1 results will only be issued to candidates if the university they have applied to requires them to take the test.
 Candidates will not receive a result if they are not applying to a university that requires the test.

 Check if your intended universities would accept a result from a past year